 Cross Country World Championships Criteria

-The FIS Nordic World Ski Championships will be held February 20 through March 3, 2019, in Seefeld, Austria.
+The FIS Nordic World Ski Championships will be held February 23 through March 7, 2021, in Oberstdorf, Germany.

 For Cross Country World Championships Criteria, please refer to the Resources section.

 Here is a draft of the 2021 Oberstdorf, GER Nordic World Championships selection criterion.
 The criterion is adapted from prior World Championships criteria, but includes the following modifications:

 - Anywhere the title “Head Coach” was included in the criterion, it’s been changed to “Cross Country Program Director”, which is my new title.
 We don’t currently have anyone on our staff with the title of Head Coach, and we want to ensure there isn’t confusion at selection time.